metreeca/metreeca-core/docs/tutorials/linked-data-publishing.md

 insert { $this birt:stock 0 } where {};
 ```

-The *ProductsCreate.ql* SPARQL Update post-processing script updates server-managed `birt:code` and `birt:stock` properties after a new product is added to the catalog.
+The *ProductsCreate.ql* SPARQL Update postprocessing script updates server-managed `birt:code` and `birt:stock` properties after a new product is added to the catalog.

-SPARQL Update post-processing scripts are executed after the state-mutating HTTP request is successfully completed, with some [pre-defined bindings](../javadocs/com/metreeca/rest/wrappers/Controller#configure) like the `$this` variable holding the IRI of the targe resource either as derived from the HTTP request or as defined by the `Location` HTTP header after a POST request.
+SPARQL Update postprocessing scripts are executed after the state-mutating HTTP request is successfully completed, with some [pre-defined bindings](../javadocs/com/metreeca/rest/wrappers/Connector.html#configure-M-O-java.util.function.BiConsumer...-) like the `$this` variable holding the IRI of the targe resource either as derived from the HTTP request or as defined by the `Location` HTTP header after a POST request.

-Request and response RDF payloads may also be [pre](../javadocs/com/metreeca/rest/wrappers/Processor.html) and [post](../javadocs/com/metreeca/rest/wrappers/Processor.html)-processed using custom filtering functions.
+Request and response RDF payloads may also be [pre](../javadocs/com/metreeca/rest/wrappers/Preprocessor.html) and [post](../javadocs/com/metreeca/rest/wrappers/Postprocessor.html)-processed using custom filtering functions.

 # Next Steps